 Figure 19.
-Equivalent Analog Input Circuit.
-Conversion Phase-Switches Open; Track Phase-Switches Closed
+Equivalent Analog Input Circuit (Conversion Phase, Switches Open; Track Phase, Switches Closed)

 When no amplifier is used to drive the analog input, the source impedance should be limited to low values.
-The maximum source impedance depends on the amount of total harmonic distortion (THD) that can be tolerated.
+The maximum source impedance depends on the amount of total harmonic distortion that can be tolerated.
 The THD increases as the source impedance increases and performance degrades.
-Figure 20 shows a graph of the THD versus analog input signal frequency for different source impedances.
+Figure 20 shows a graph of the THD vs. analog input signal frequency for different source impedances.